• Home

 Field Scabious

-A tall, native perennial with hairy stems, the flower is a dainty lilac-blue bloom on the end of a long stem.
+Field Scabious is a tall, native perennial with hairy stems, the flower is a dainty lilac-blue bloom on the end of a long stem.
 The flowers are very attractive to butterflies and insects.
 The plant prefers drier soils and sunshine, so look out for them in open grassland rather than on the edge of woodlands or shady spots.

 Field Scabious has a rough and hairy stem, similar in texture to scabby skin.
 This association probably led to it being used as a herb to treat scabies, mange and itches - the "scabiosa herba".
-The word scabies comes from the Latin word for "scratch" (scabere).They are very gregarious birds, flocking together in small parties to feed on the berries of shrubs such as dog rose, guilder rose, holly, hawthorn and rowan.
-Waxwings will also venture into parks and gardens when food in the countryside becomes scares.
-They have been seen locally this winter.
+The word scabies comes from the Latin word for "scratch" (scabere).

 Glow Worms